-- Airbus Commercial Aircraft (formerly Airbus): development, manufacturing, marketing and sale of commercial jet aircraft of more than 100 seats; aircraft conversion and related services; development, manufacturing, marketing and sale of regional turboprop aircraft and aircraft components; - Airbus Helicopters: development, manufacturing, marketing and sale of civil and military helicopters; provision of helicopter-related services: and - Airbus Defence and Space: Military combat aircraft and training aircraft; provision of defence electronics and of global security market solutions such as integrated systems for global border security and secure communications solutions and logistics; training, testing, engineering and other related services; development, manufacturing, marketing and sale of missiles systems; development, manufacturing, marketing and sale of satellites, orbital infrastructures and launchers; provision of space related services; development, manufacturing, marketing and sale of military transport aircraft and special mission aircraft and related services.
+- Airbus Commercial Aircraft: development, manufacturing, marketing and sale of commercial jet aircraft of more than 100 seats; aircraft conversion and related services; development, manufacturing, marketing and sale of regional turboprop aircraft and aircraft components; - Airbus Helicopters: development, manufacturing, marketing and sale of civil and military helicopters; provision of helicopter-related services; and - Airbus Defence and Space: is organised in four Programme Lines: Military Aircraft, Space Systems, Communications, Intelligence & Security (CIS), and Unmanned Aerial Systems (UAS).
+It designs, develops and engineers products, systems and services in the field of defence and space for governments, institutions and commercial customers.
+In addition, the main joint ventures design, develop, deliver and support missile systems as well as space launchers and launch services.

-"Other / HQ / Consolidation" comprises the holding function of Airbus' Headquarters, the Airbus Group Bank and other activities not allocable to the reportable segments, combined together with consolidation effects.
+"Other / HQ / Consolidation" comprises the holding function of Airbus, the Airbus Bank and other activities not allocable to the reportable segments, combined together with consolidation effects.

-2.1.1.3 Significant Programme Developments, Restructuring and Related Financial Consequences in 2014, 2015 and 2016
+2.1.1.3 Significant Programme Developments, Restructuring and Related Financial Consequences in 2015, 2016 and 2017